Build your own centralized log analytics platform with Amazon OpenSearch Service in 20 minutes - Centralized Logging with OpenSearch

 Log Agent

 A log agent is a program that reads logs from one location and sends them to another location (for example, OpenSearch).
 Currently, Centralized Logging with OpenSearch only supports the Fluent Bit 1.9 log agent, which is installed automatically.
 The Fluent Bit agent has a dependency of OpenSSL 1.1.
 To learn how to install OpenSSL on Linux instances, refer to OpenSSL installation.
-To find the platforms supported by Fluent Bit, refer to this link.
+To find the platforms supported by Fluent Bit, see Supported Platforms.

 Log Config